raphaelramosds/labs-dc/lab1/q1_or_gate/Readme.md

-# Question 1 - Properties
+# Question 1 - Or Gate

 Desenvolver a porta **OR** em VHDL e simular utilizando o Quartus.